In the Beginning

 Take Art Rural Touring

-In 1991 Sarah Peterkin started working with Take Art, she took over rural touring and spent over 25 years establishing it as one of the most successful, daring and deeply loved schemes in the country.
+In 1991 Sarah Peterkin started working with Take Art, she took over rural touring and spent over 25 years establishing it as one of the most successful schemes in the country.

 Since it began, the rural touring scheme has worked with over 750 companies and has brought high quality live events to over 150,000 people across the county, from Frome to Minehead and Burnham- on-Sea to Chard.